Creating a Vue 3 and TypeScript project using Vite

 In the terminal, run the following command:

 After this there’s basically only a few questions that the terminal will ask you and when completed, your project is good to go!
-The different questions are described in the below chapters for more information :smile:
+The different questions are described in the below chapters for more information 😄

 If you’re running this for the first time, you will see the following question in your terminal: